 Curriculum is the word used to describe what is planned and accomplished daily in the classroom.
-ASD / KCI use Creative Curriculum as the overall curriculum.
+KCI/ASD use Creative Curriculum as the overall curriculum.
 It is designed to meet individual and group needs of children.
 The curriculum guides staff in providing activities that prepare children for kindergarten.

 The Creative Curriculum:

-- Provides child assessment using the Teaching Strategies Gold Developmental Continuum - Provides materials for you and your child for you to use at home - Provides many literacy activities for school and home
+- o Provides child assessment using the My Teaching Strategies Developmental Continuum - o Provides materials for you and your child for you to use at home - o Provides many literacy activities for school and home